JamieNagy/disaster-servival/README.md

 4. **Run the notebook**:
    - Follow the step-by-step code blocks in the notebook to train the model and generate predictions.
+   - Tip: You can skip the Grid Search and Bayesian Optimization and just look at the outputted best parameters.
    - Modify and experiment with the code as needed.

 ### Submission